 Secondary analysis of anonymised data that is published or otherwise disseminated does not require ethical approval.
 Analysis of routinely collected anonymised data that does not contain personal information and through which individuals cannot be identified does not need approval either, as long as permission has been given by the data owner.
 Literature reviews or reviews of published or otherwise disseminated material do not require ethical approval.

-The Computer Science Research Ethics Committee (CSREC) handles ethical review of low and medium risk research activity for both departments.
+The Computer Science and Library and Information Science Research Ethics Committee (CSREC) handles ethical review of low and medium risk research activity for both departments.
 Approval for high-risk projects must be sought from either the University’s Senate REC or an appropriate external ethics committee.

 The CSREC handles low risk research by a proportionate review process.
 Medium risk research is handled by a full application to the CSREC.